niektb/sluisbrinkie-eurorack-published/Sluisbrinkie Gauss/README.md

 ## Writing software
 ### Flashing the firmware
 The bootloader has to be flashed using the Arduino IDE and an ISP programmer.
 After that, a USB-B cable can be used to flash the microcontroller.
-The Toepler will show up as 'Arduino Micro' (as they are based around the same microcontroller).
+The Gauss will show up as 'Arduino Micro' (as they are based around the same microcontroller).

 ### Writing software
 The Software folder contains the example software that I wrote.
 I would recommend to start with this sketch and expand on this.